 Even closer to home for Mennonites is Vincent Harding, and speakers acknowledged his legacy with the Mennonite House, a Mennonite Central Committee voluntary service unit and a center of civil rights.

 Attendees held space for the coexistence of trauma and hope, and space for each other, too.
 Daniela Lazaro-Manalo, MCC racial equity education and advocacy coordinator and a keynote speaker, invited attendees to reconnect with their bodies and acknowledge their burdens.

-“These are times of crisis,” said Scoffield Sánchez, coordinator of U.S. partnerships with the Network in Solidarity with the People of Guatemala.
+“These are times of crisis,” said Scoffield Sánchez, a member of Pasadena Mennonite Church in California.
 Borrowing from activist Grace Lee Boggs, he asked, “Will we take these as times of opportunity?”

 Scoffield Sánchez wove in the words of Ecclesiastes 3, which proclaims there is a time for everything — and the rest of the weekend made time for mourning and reflection, celebration and hope.